Davis Farm Park

 Davis Farm Park has a history of cultivation and grazing which altered the plant communities and hydrology of the land.
 Although some native plant communities persist at the site, they don't represent a full composite of plant species typically found in the forests and prairies of Minnesota.
 We're working to change that.
 After City of Otsego Parks staff introduced us to Davis Farm Park, we sought funding to write a natural resources management plan and begin early habitat restoration.

 Through our early vegetation surveys, we found that some parts of the park had been degraded by the invasive shrub common buckthorn.
 We also noted that the oak savanna is losing habitat integrity from a dense shrub layer of prickly ash.
 Although prickly ash is a native species, it can become aggressive and dense where fire has been suppressed.
-Woody species have also spread into the grassland, which is lacking in species diversity.
-Our management plan recommends reduction of these woody plants, the reintroduction of fire through prescribed burning and supplemental seeding of native plants.
+Woody species have also spread into the grassland, which is lacking native species diversity, especially wildflowers.
+Our management plan recommends reduction of these woody plants, the reintroduction of fire through prescribed burning and supplemental seeding of native plants, and we'll be implementing this work through 2027.

 These actions will return more robust and resilient plant communities to the park so that it can better support wildlife and pollinators.
 We hope to engage the community in these restoration efforts and expand stewardship in this part of the Mississippi watershed.